Museum, Zoo, and Other Chicagoland Memberships for Kids that Unlock Unlimited Fun

 Even if your family only visits the zoo once a year, a membership to Brookfield Zoo may be worth it.
 In many cases, the membership essentially pays for itself the first time you visit the zoo!

-Basic family memberships start at $145/year and include free adult admission for two, free admission for the adult’s children or grandchildren under 18 years old, four one-time-use guest tickets, and free parking at the South gate.
+Basic family memberships start at $199/year and include free adult admission for two, free admission for the adult’s children or grandchildren under 18 years old, four one-time-use guest tickets, and FREE parking at the Main Entrance.

-See their membership page for more information, including upgraded memberships that include free admission to the Hamill Family Play Zoo (a gem for families with young kids) and other attractions.
+See their membership page for more information, including upgraded memberships that include free admission to the Hamill Family Play Zoo (a gem for families with young kids), Free Parking at the South Lot and other attractions.
+All members enjoy 50% off attraction tickets (like the Carousel, Butterflies! and the Motor Safari), 10% discount of food and drink (excludes alcohol), exclusive invitations to new habitat openings, and more.

 Cosley Zoo